 All of the cabinets in our kitchen/dining room are from the Kraftmaid line at Lowe’s.
 The cabinets are special order, but were quickly shipped and were super affordable.
-The doors are shaker style doors, which means that there is not a lot of detail on the face, but instead, a very simple design.
+The doors are shaker-style doors, which means that there is not a lot of detail on the face, but instead, a very simple design.

 Of course, there are LOTS of different styles of cabinet doors to choose from, this is just the one we went with for your reference.
 All of the doors on the cabinets cover almost the entire cabinet face, which is another decision you make during the buying process and one I wanted to point out just so this decision is on your radar.

-The lower cabinets are Onyx Black and the upper cabinets, along with the large pantry, is the standard white color.
+The lower cabinets are Onyx Black and the upper cabinets, along with the large pantry, are the standard white color.
 Regardless of what color(s) you choose, be sure to add on a touch-up kit of the cabinets’ exact color(s) so you can seamlessly touch them up over the years.

-We went with all standard sized cabinets in the kitchen area because we didn’t have any unique circumstances that required otherwise.
+We went with all standard-sized cabinets in the kitchen area because we didn’t have any unique circumstances that required otherwise.
 However, we did adjust the sizing from the standard options a bit on the lower cabinets in the dining room and on the drawers for the window seat.

 A standard lower cabinet is 24 inches deep, which concerned me because I didn’t want the cabinets to “butt out” too much into that traffic path.
-The dining room table isn’t in place yet but after I did the measuring and taped out the mock cabinets, I was nervous cabinets jutting out 24 inches into this pathway would be too much.
+The dining room table isn’t in place yet but after I did the measuring and taped out the mock cabinets, I was nervous that cabinets jutting out 24 inches into this pathway would be too much.

 So I opted for 21″ deep cabinets for this area, which cost a bit more per cabinet because this wasn’t standard.
-In the end, I think it was worth it because I don’t want the Lowe’s kitchen cabinets feeling intrusive to the traffic.
+In the end, I think it was worth it because I don’t want the Lowe’s kitchen cabinets to feel intrusive to the traffic.
 Now that they’re in, I’m happy I made this decision.

 I pretty much used this same thought process for the window seat.
 These are actually just cabinet drawers that we sat next to each other to create a built-in window seat look.

 I have a lot more details coming about this space, but ultimately I decided to make them 18″ deep instead of the standard 24”.
-I didn’t want the window seat to impede people trying to sit down or get up from their seat at the table, so I opted for the narrow version and I’m happy I did.
+I didn’t want the window seat to impede people trying to sit down or get up from their seats at the table, so I opted for the narrow version and I’m happy I did.

 The hardware on all of the cabinets is also from Lowe’s.
 I chose it online and was very impressed at the quality and color when it arrived in the mail.
 Here is a link to the exact knobs I chose and here is a link to the exact pulls I chose.

 The color on these is actually “champagne” instead of traditional brass.
-The name definitely fits the look because the gold-ish color is a bit softer and more muted than a brass.
+The name definitely fits the look because the gold-ish color is a bit softer and more muted than brass.